skylander86/lambda-text-extractor/README.md

 ### PDF parsing with OCR

 Due to the slow nature of OCR on images and AWS Lambda's 300 seconds execution limit, we used a hack (i.e., another lambda invocation) to OCR the pages of a PDF in parallel, while using S3 as our temporary store.
-When we determine that a PDF needs to be processed using OCR (i.e., standard text extraction yield < 512 bytes), we invoke `pdf_extractor.extract` with a special `event`:
+When we determine that a PDF needs to be processed using OCR (i.e., standard text extraction yield < 512 bytes), we automatically invoke `pdf_extractor.extract` asynchronously with a special `event`:
 ```json
 {
   "doc_uri": "s3://docbot-test-lambda/image.pdf",